briansimiyuj/doctor-appointment-app/README.md

   1. Create a button in the Navbar component to navigate to the Login page
       i.
 Set it in a conditional rendering to show only when the user is not logged in and the user is not on the Login page

+  2. Create a Login Page and mount it on Script component and provide a route for it
+  3. Create a state variable for isSignUp and initialize it with true
+  4. Wrap the child components in the Login page with the LoginContext provider as the parent component